deshanchathusanka/supermarket-checkout-system/README.md

 - This project is written in JDK 17.
 - This project used SLF4J abstraction with LOG4J2 implementation for logging purpose.
 By default, two logger appenders are setup in the configuration file, one for console and other for file.
+- The UML diagram is designed from Visual Paradigm software and the source file(.vpd) is attached to the images folder for further improvements.

 Instruction for execution
 -